Skip to content

 sunrise a xingping

-Xiangong hill is the most popular location to shoot the sunrise in Xingping and this means that you’ll find hundreds of photographers.
-The composition is quite forced but the landscape is still fantastic.
+Xiangong Hill is the most popular location to shoot the sunrise in Xingping, which means you’ll find hundreds of photographers.
+The composition is quite forced, but the landscape is still fantastic.
 Get ready to get up very early in the morning.
-I arrived an hour before sunrise and all the best spots were taken already.
+I arrived an hour before sunrise, and all the best spots had been taken.

 sunrise in xingping

-As you can see from this photo there are several terraces (this is very common in China in places to photograph the landscape) and the best shot is from the top terrace.
-Obviously, I was in the lower one…
+As you can see from this photo, there are several terraces (this is very common in China in places to photograph the landscape), and the best shot is from the top terrace.
+I was in the lower one…

-To access the mountain you have to buy a ticket and it takes about half an hour to get to the top.
-The whole trail is made with concrete steps (this is also a very common thing in China) so I recommend bringing with you a bottle of water.
-As for the equipment you will obviously need a tripod and both a wide-angle and a longer lens.
+To access the mountain, you must buy a ticket; it takes about half an hour to get to the top.
+The whole trail is made with concrete steps (this is also very common in China), so I recommend bringing a water bottle.
+As for the equipment, you will need a tripod, a wide-angle lens, and a longer lens.

 Sunrise in Damianshan (大面山)